georlia/PowerBI-Projects/Ecommerce-Analysis/README.md

 ## Repository Contents
 * `/Datasets`: Four CSV files.
-* `/Media`: A video walkthrough of the dashboard.
+* `/Media`: A video walkthrough of the strategic report.
-* `/Theme`: The theme of the dashboard.
+* `/Theme`: The theme of the strategic report.
-* `Ecommerce-Analysis.pbix`: The final Power BI interactive dashboard.
+* `Ecommerce-Analysis.pbix`: The final Power BI strategic report.